danjenson/notes/courses/cs-224w/index.md

 # Lecture 8: Label Propagation on Graphs

+- **Question**: Given a network with labels on some nodes, how do we assign labels to all other nodes in the network, e.g. fraudsters in a social network?
+- Node embeddings is one method to solve this problem; can we further use network topology?
+- Given the labels of some nodes, let's predict the labels of unlabelled nodes
+  - Transductive node classification (also called semi-supervised) node classification
+- **Intuition**: correlations exist in networks, i.e. connected nodes tend to share the same label.
+- 3 Techniques:
+  - Label propagation
+  - Correct & Smooth
+  - Masked label prediction

 # Lecture 9: Machine Learning with Heterogeneous Graphs

 # Lecture 10: Knowledge Graph Embeddings